 We've scoured the web to find the best Garmin deals for you, whether you're a runner, swimmer, golfer, or cyclist.
 Garmin makes a huge range of watches and GPS units, with new devices released almost every month, so there's always a great sale to be found.

 This Garmin round-up includes smartwatches and golf helpers, fitness trackers, and activity monitors.
 No matter what kind of activity you’re into, these are great Garmin deals on products you’ll love.
-The many Garmin promo codes are worth checking out too for specific savings.
+The many Garmin promo codes are worth checking out, too, for specific savings.
 Not sure Garmin is the brand for you?
-Check out the latest cheap Fitbit prices and sales right here on TechRadar, or the best smartwatch deals and sales.
+Check out the latest cheap Fitbit prices and sales right here on TechRadar, or the best smartwatch deals and sales, and look forward to upcoming discounts at the 2023 Black Friday deals event.

 The best Garmin deals and sales